-As the number of Canadians living alone continues to rise and the average size of households shrinks, the idea of the “nuclear family” as the typical Canadian household has fallen by the wayside.
-For the first time, there are more one-person households in this country than four-person households.
-That means the face of Canada is changing, as is the face of the average homebuyer.
+Since 2016, the number of Canadians living alone has surpassed all other household sizes, accounting for 28% of the population at the time.
+Today, this number continues to grow as the average size of a Canadian household shrinks.
+For the first time, there are more one-person households than four-person households and thus, more single homebuyers than before.
+As the face of Canada changes, so does the face of the average homebuyer.

-One of the biggest factors your lender will use to determine if your eligibility for a mortgage is your income, and without a spouse to lend additional stability, your lender will scrutinize your income closely.
+Buying a home on a single income means that your lender will be scrutinizing your finances closely.
 Your lender wants you to have secure and steady employment so that you won’t default on your mortgage.
 If you’re working a job that makes your income variable and unpredictable, the first step you should take is to try and make your income as predictable as possible.
-You might need to give up the freelance life for a full-time job or sit down with your manager to work out better hours.
-If this isn’t possible, consider using a co-signer, such as your parents, to guarantee your mortgage.
+You might need to consider using a co-signer, such as your parents, to guarantee your mortgage.

 Choose a Real Estate Agent That Understands Your Needs

-Most real estate agents have their specialties.
-Some excel at working with baby boomers, some enjoy helping first-time homebuyers, and some even deal exclusively with house boats!
+Your real estate agent is your guide to everything you need to know about buying a home.
+That being said, most real estate agents have their specialties.
+Some excel at working with baby boomers, some enjoy helping first-time homebuyers, and some even deal exclusively with houseboats!
 Since you’re buying a home as a single, it makes sense to work with a real estate agent who has experience with your situation.
-You’ll have different needs than a traditional home buyer, so it’s important to find an agent that understands those needs and can help you find the perfect home.
+You’ll have different needs than a traditional home buyer, such as your budget, so it’s important to find an agent that understands those needs and can help you find the perfect home.

 Get a Support System

-Buying a home as a single can be daunting, partly because you won’t have a spouse to bounce ideas off of or help you weigh the pros and cons of different homes.
+Even though you’re looking to buy a home on your own, this doesn’t mean you have to make all the decisions yourself.
+Sometimes you need an outside opinion to help weigh in on pros and cons.
 This is where your support system comes in.
 When you begin viewing homes, bring along a trusted friend or family member to the viewing.
 They’ll be able to help you evaluate each home fairly and keep you in check if you fall head over heels for a home.
 It can be easy to ignore water damage or crumbling drywall if a home is next to your favourite coffee shop – your support person is there to point out those potential issues to you and keep you from making a purchase you’ll regret.

 Hedge Your Bets

 Finally, when viewing homes, it’s always smart to keep resale value and rentability in mind – especially if you are single.
 Don’t choose a home with features that might turn off potential buyers or renters when you go to sell the home or rent it out, and stick with properties that traditionally have good resale value.
 For example, condos and townhomes can be a great option in the Toronto real estate market because they are in high demand and make great investment properties.
-If you think that you might like to become a landlord down the road make sure you choose a Toronto townhouse that allows renters because sometimes the condo corporation has bylaws against it.
+If you’re considering leasing your place in the future, you want to choose a townhouse or condo that allows renters as some residential building managements have bylaws against it.